 - If application is accepted, a contract will be awarded.

-- The contractor will provide food to local agencies as outlined in the bid or proposal.
+- Provide food to local agencies as outlined in the bid or proposal.

-- Outline logistics in detail.
-Not all TEFAP state agencies share the same amount of logistical information with food banks.
+Dairy processors and food banks can and should communicate directly.
+Outline logistics in detail.
+Not all TEFAP state agencies share the same logistical information with food banks.

-- Before service begins, agree on how crates will be returned.
+- Agree on how crates will be returned before service begins.

 - Align on a delivery schedule.
 Not all food banks can handle the same delivery sizes.
 Generally, smaller and more frequent deliveries are easier to move.

 - Many food banks and agencies have limited cold storage and refrigeration trucks.
 Solutions such as mobile pantries can help in urban/underserved regions.

 - Securing funding for distribution support from USDA and the private sector is critical.

 - Work together to share the impact of purchases, including program feedback.